ElizabethNorman/ScanRise/README.md

 You can attach a barcode from something in another room — coffee, toothpaste, cereal, whatever works — and ScanRise will keep the alarm going until you physically get up and scan it.

-This is an early beta build, so expect a little roughness around the edges.
+This is an early beta build, so expect a little roughness around the edges. **To accommodate this there is still a "stop alarm immediately" button.
+I will replace that with a much more elaborate failsafe after a few friends let me know how things go!!!**

 ## Very important beta limitation!!!!!!
 I cannot for the life of me get it to reset alarms after a restart.
 This is because Android deliberately restricts background app startup, so restoring the alarms requires special handling that I'm still